nordwestt/matrix-easy-deploy-kit/README.md

-# matrix-easy-deploy
+# 💊 MED-kit (Matrix Easy Deploy)

-A no-nonsense, beginner-friendly way to run your own [Matrix](https://matrix.org) homeserver.
+An easy way to deploy your own [Matrix](https://matrix.org) homeserver.

 One script.
 A few questions.
-Your own corner of the internet.
+Your own corner of the internet and the ability to federate.

 ---